skypjack/eventpp/README.md

 bus.publish<EventC>();
 ```

-that's all.
+And that's all.

 ## Motivation

 Uhm...
 Well, I was experimenting.
-What else?
+What else?<br/>
+I needed a minimal *event bus* for my applications, something easy to use and
+with a bunch of features like auto disconnection support for the listeners and
+auto registration of the member methods.

 ## Installation